 The other is the “Huamantlada” a running of the bulls similar to that in Pamplona.

-The name comes from various Nahuatl words “cuahuitl” (“tree”), “man” (“next” or “in line”) and “tla” (“abundance”), which together are interpreted as place of aligned trees.
+The name comes from various Nahuatl words “cuahuitl” (“tree”), “man” (“next” or “in line”), and “tla” (“abundance”), which together are interpreted as a place of aligned trees.

 The municipality is located in the eastern half of the state of Tlaxcala, in the Central Mexican Highlands.
 It has an average altitude of 2,500 meters above sea level.

 The geography of the municipality has three types of relief.
-About twenty percent is rugged mountain (located in the far north and far south), about thirty percent is semi-flat (located I the north and south and over half which is flat, in the center.
+About 20% are rugged mountains (located in the far north and far south), about thirty percent are semi-flat (located in the north and south, and over half are flat, in the center.

 Its far south is part of the Malinche Volcano.

 The surface water of the area consists of small streams, most of which run only during the rainy season, running south to north.
 These have created ravines such as those called Tecoac, Xonemila, San Luca, and Los Plares.

 Most of the water supply is from underground, accessed through 62 wells.

 The climate is semi-dry and temperate.
 The most rain falls during the rainy season from May to September with an average annual rainfall of 119.3 mm.
 The warmest months are from March to May and the coldest in December and January.

 The average annual minimum is 5.4 °C and the average annual maximum is 23.2 °C.